All setups Intel HD Graphics 4000 (Ivy Bridge iGPU)No Man’s Sky

 What are the best No Man’s Sky settings for the Intel HD Graphics 4000 (Ivy Bridge iGPU)?

-Turn on XeSS (Balanced), keep ray tracing off for maximum FPS, and ease the heaviest options like Shadow Detail and Reflections Quality down a notch.
+Turn on XeSS (Balanced), keep ray tracing off for maximum FPS, and ease the heaviest options like Shadow Detail and Reflections down a notch.
 The full per-setting breakdown is above.

 FPS figures are estimates from a generalized model (hardware tier × game load × per-setting weights), not live benchmarks — real performance varies by scene, drivers and game version.